 Over the last five to six years, we weren’t doing enough at the high end

-A trend that HP wants to imitate is the increase in sales of MacBook by 2013 while the international PC market were shrinking.
+A trend that HP wants to imitate is the increase in sales of MacBook by 2013 while the international PC market was shrinking.